RoboCup-SSL/ssl-game-controller/cmd/ssl-team-client/README.md

 The .proto files can be found in [../../proto](../../proto).

-The default port is `10008` for plain connections and 10108 for TLS encrypted connections.
+The default port is `10008`.
 The IP to connect to can be determined using the multicast referee messages.

 ## Connection sequence
 The connection is described in the following sequence diagram: